Princess Isabella of Parma: Personality and appearance

 Isabella was interested in philosophy, morality, music, history, physics, and metaphysics.
 She was also artistically inclined: she painted, drew, sang, played the violin and the harpsichord with both enjoyment and talent, and wrote poems and studies.
-In 1758, French historian Pierre-Jean Grosley visited Parma and described Isabella as 'one of the main wonders' of the city because of her 'marked talent' in all 'useful and pleasurable arts' and her 'good knowledge of the world'.
-Freyermuth argues that the travels she undertook as a child and her diverse experiences in Spain, France, Parma, and later Austria stimulated her intellectual development and her critical thinking skills.
+In 1758, French historian Pierre-Jean Grosley visited Parma and described Isabella as “one of the main wonders” of the city because of her “marked talent” in all “useful and pleasurable arts” and her “good knowledge of the world”.
+Freyermuth argues that the travels she undertook as a child and her diverse experiences in Spain, France, Parma, and later Austria stimulated her intellectual development and critical thinking skills.

 During negotiations for her marriage, Austrian observers reported that Isabella spoke French, Spanish, Italian, and some Latin, studied sciences and maps, and followed military movements in Austria's ongoing Third Silesian War.
 She had also started to learn German.
-In a report commissioned by Maria Theresa, she was praised as 'beautiful' and 'kind', 'dignified' but never 'affected', calling her an 'angel of beauty and of goodness'.
-She liked to read but did not 'wish to appear a savant'—she was able to express her intelligence and knowledge while remaining in line with contemporary expectations of proper feminine behaviour.
-Contemporaries appreciated that she was both 'erudite' and good-hearted.
-She enjoyed dancing at balls but not card games, horse-riding, or hunting (all popular forms of entertainment in European royal courts of the time), preferring brisk-paced walks as physical exercise.
+In a report commissioned by Maria Theresa, she was praised as “beautiful”, “kind”, and “dignified” but never “affected”, an “angel of beauty and goodness”.
+She liked to read but “did not wish to appear a savant”—she was able to express her intelligence and knowledge while remaining in line with contemporary expectations of proper feminine behaviour.
+Contemporaries appreciated that she was both “erudite” and good-hearted.
+She enjoyed dancing at balls but not card games, horse-riding, or hunting, preferring brisk-paced walks as physical exercise.
 Inspired by her grandmother Marie Leszczyńska, she distributed much of her income to the poor.

 Despite her shy and reserved nature, Isabella was well-liked by most people.
-She observed others consciously and analysed their personalities, strengths, and weaknesses to build a good relationship with them.
-When her best friend and possible lover, Archduchess Maria Christina, wrote a description of Isabella, she mentioned being biased in favour of those she loved and being reluctant to change her opinions among her negative traits.
-She also stated that Isabella liked to mock people, but that once she had reached her goal and upset them, she was devastated.
-Her physical appearance was the opposite of what was fashionable among noble ladies at the time: she had olive skin, but she was nevertheless considered pretty.
+She observed others consciously and analysed their personalities, strengths, and weaknesses to build good relationships.
+When her best friend and possible lover, Archduchess Maria Christina, wrote a description of Isabella, she listed her negative traits as being biased in favour of those she loved and a reluctance to change her opinions.
+She also stated that Isabella liked to mock people, but once she had reached her goal and upset them, she was devastated.